Project Look Sharp: Approach

 The organization uses a method called Constructivist Media Decoding, which engages students in analyzing media by posing structured questions about authorship, bias, and audience.
 This approach emphasizes inquiry-based learning over rote instruction.

 The RAND Corporation included Project Look Sharp in its Truth Decay Resource Hub, citing its role in teaching media analysis skills.
 The journal Social Education published a case study of CMD in the context of online instruction during the COVID-19 pandemic.

 CMD has been cited in several academic dissertations, teacher training materials, and peer-reviewed publications.

 Programs and curriculum

-Project Look Sharp maintains a collection of more than 900 downloadable lessons for K–12 and postsecondary education.
+Project Look Sharp maintains a collection of more than 900 free downloadable lessons for K–12 and postsecondary education.
 These lessons cover topics such as environmental issues, historical propaganda, digital literacy, and civic engagement.
 The New York State Education Department lists PLS in its 2025 Media Literacy Toolkit as a recommended resource for secondary and postsecondary educators.

 The organization offers training and professional development via webinars, conference sessions, and school-based workshops.
 The ML3 program provides media literacy leadership training for librarians and has been endorsed by groups such as AASL.

 PLS materials have been included in several educator and library resource collections, and have received grant support from regional library systems.